2015–16 FA Women's Premier League

-The 2015–16 season of the FA Women's Premier League is the 24th season of the competition, which began in 1992.
+The 2015–16 FA Women's Premier League is the 25th season of the competition, which began in 1992.
 Formerly the top flight of women's football in England, this season it sits at the third and fourth levels of the women's football pyramid, below the two divisions of the FA Women's Super League and above the eight regional football leagues.

 The league features six regional divisions: the Northern and Southern divisions at level three of the pyramid, and below those Northern Division 1, Midlands Division 1, South East Division 1, and South West Division 1.
 72 teams were members of the league at the beginning of the 2015–16 season, divided equally into six divisions of twelve teams.
 At the end of the season the champions of the Northern and Southern divisions will both qualify for a playoff match against each other which will decide the overall league champion, who subject to meeting league requirements will be promoted to FA WSL 2.